RandyMcMillan/firmware/docs/backup-files.md

 ## Internal Filenames

-The internal filename in these examples is `ckcc-backup.txt`, but starting in version 4.0.0 of the Coldcard firwmare, your backup files will each have a different random filename inside.
+The internal filename in these examples is `ckcc-backup.txt`, but starting in version 4.0.0 of the Coldcard firmware, your backup files will each have a different random filename inside.
 Use `7z l backup.7z` to view the actual filename inside the 7z file.